LordSerg/SwarmIntelligence/README.md

 ![gif that shows how program works](animation/anim.gif)

-In the current example every agent is looking for target in such sequence: green -> red -> blue -> yellow -> magenta -> cyan
+In the current example every agent is looking for target in such sequence:

+green -> red -> blue -> yellow -> magenta -> cyan

+Also every agent isn't shown directly.
+Agent is shown only when it changes the direction of its way.

+And the color corresponds to the target color agent looking for.

 ## Example: A Single Agent's Behavior
 A single agent in this system operates by adhering to simple rules: